 top of page

-Why Parklife?
+Why ParkLife?

-What young people, schools and parks can gain from taking part in a Parklife project.
+What young people, schools and parks can gain from taking part in a ParkLife project.

 Innovating.
 Engaging.
 Collaborative.
 A campaign, a performance and a change.
 This is a small description of what took a special place in my heart for the past two years.’

-Deptford Green students.
+Deptford Green School students.

 Environmental Education